jennytrinh96/python-challenge/README.md

   * The total number of votes cast
   * A complete list of candidates who received votes
   * The percentage of votes each candidate won
+  * The total number of votes each candidate won
   * The winner of the election based on popular vote
   * Final script should both print the analysis to the terminal and export a .txt file with the results.